Natural Classic Gamine

 Modern or Timeless?

-Faces with a lot of Natural and Gamine can feel distinctly modern, especially because they fit in so well with modernity’s casual fashion aesthetic.
+Types with a lot of Natural and Gamine can feel distinctly modern, because they mesh so well with modernity’s casual fashion.

 So are Natural Classic Gamines timeless or modern?
 They get the benefit of being both.